 Kit Cars Offer Affordable Exclusivity

 Building your own car is a lot of work.
-Like car restoration, it’s a big job that can be overwhelming.
+Like car restoration projects, it’s a big job that can be overwhelming.
 Fortunately, there are plenty of car kits available to help make the job go as smoothly as possible.
-If you want to build a kit car, whether it’s a replica car of your favorite muscle car, one of those Superlite cars, a modern racing car, or even a dune buggy, there’s a replica kit/component car out there for you.
+If you want to build a kit car, whether it’s a replica of your favorite muscle car, a race car, or even a dune buggy, you can find a replica kit/component car to fit your desires.

-Kit cars are sold as a set of parts which the buyer assembles (or has the manufacturer or a third-party assemble) into a functioning vehicle.
-They’re usually built around a “donor” engine, transmission and sometimes a chassis from a regular production vehicle.
-When done right, a kit car can become a curvy head-turner for a fraction of the price a genuine exotic, while offering the lower running costs and reliability that mainstream contemporary engineering provides.
+Kit cars are sold as a set of parts that the buyer assembles (or has the manufacturer or a third-party assemble) into a functioning vehicle.
+They’re usually built around a “donor” engine, transmission, and sometimes a chassis from a regular production vehicle.
+When assembled right, kit cars can be head-turning machines for a fraction of the price of a genuine exotic.
+Plus, if you’re working on a budget, you’ll also appreciate the lower running costs and reliability that mainstream contemporary engineering provides.

-Broadly speaking, kit car designs fall into two categories.
-“Replicas” is the first, which emulates famous supercars such as Lamborghinis, Ford GT40s and Shelby Cobras.
-“Originals” is the second, which offers a truly unique look and feel.
+Broadly speaking, kit cars’ designs fall into two categories.
+Replicas emulate famous supercars such as Lamborghinis, Ford GT40s, and Shelby Cobras.
+Originals, on the other hand, offer a truly unique look and feel.

-Buyer beware!
-Many kit car companies are long-established international car builders, with substantial full-time staff.
+When buying a kit car, be sure to do your homework.
+Many kit cars companies are long-established, international car manufacturers with substantial full-time staff.
 Others, however, are one-man backyard body-kit operations with patchy reputations.
-Be sure to do your research before dropping the coin on one of these homemade beauties.
+Be sure to do your research before dropping your coin on one of these homemade beauties.

-Most kit cars rely on a “donor” car for at least the engine and running gear.
-Many times buying a crashed vehicle with a totaled body will work and save you a lot of money, providing that the essential mechanical components you need are left undamaged.
+Also, remember that many kit cars rely on a “donor” car for at least the engine and running gear.
+Buying a crashed vehicle with a totaled body can work and save you a lot of money, providing that the essential mechanical components you need are not damaged.